audreytobes/VLAN-Configuration/README.md

 - VLAN
 - Router on a Stick
-- Switch
+- Switch CLI
-- Command-line interface
+- Router CLI

 ### Tools Used